nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 This will deploy the DeepSeek R1 model on the Nosana network using the specified job definition file.
 You will see some output indicating the status of the deployment process, and once the job is successfully deployed, you can start using the model right away.

 :::info
-The model will be availble for use at the Service URL provided in the output.
+The model will be available for use at the Service URL provided in the output.
 Which has the following format:
 `https://<nosana-job-id>.node.k8s.prd.nos.ci`
 :::